bethdellea/DDChar/DnDCharCode/DnDChar/ReadMe.txt

 make up your DnDChar application.

+THIS IS A CHANGE SO GIT WILL KNOW WE CHANGED THINGS

 DnDChar.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and